-To ensure student success, certain chemistry and physics courses have established 5-year prerequisite recency requirements beginning in Fall 2014.
+To ensure student success, certain chemistry and physics courses have 5-year prerequisite recency requirements.
 The chemistry prerequisites for CHEM 131, 132, 132E, 231, 232 and 232E and the physics prerequisites for PHYS 108B, 207B and 207C must have been successfully completed within the past 5 years.
 Students may challenge these recency requirements by taking a test, by arrangement with the Physical Sciences Department chairperson.

-CATALOG 2017/2018 PHYSICS 211
+CATALOG 2019/2020 PHYSICS 215